Barcode36/FinanceManager/README.md

 The first version of Finance manager allows you to manage your products and receipts in the database.
 Application was developed mainly to manage your expenses on groceries.
-However I am going to develop additional functionalities in the future.

 In finance manager data is displayed in form of graphs.
 Those are:
 -spendings in each month